Configuration Options

 • Decorrelated jitter algorithm

-• Base for backoff computation is 500ms
+• Base for backoff computation is retry_interval

-• Backoff time capped at 750ms
+• Backoff time capped at read_timeout

 define('WP_REDIS_CONFIG', [

-'backoff' => 'default',
+'backoff' => 'smart',

 ]);